Boldness-Recalibration for Binary Event Predictions: Supplemental material for Boldness-Recalibration for Binary Event Predictions

 \subsubsection{Hockey Home Team Win Predictions}

 FiveThirtyEight provided their predictions in the form of a downloadable spreadsheet with the predicted probabilities of a home team win or away team win on their website (\url{https://data.fivethirtyeight.com/}).
+Details on how FiveThirtyEight produced these probabilities can also be found on their website (\url{https://fivethirtyeight.com/methodology/how-our-nhl-predictions-work/}).
 The win/loss game results were obtained by web-scraping from NHL.com using the NHL API.
 These results were then mapped to the probabilities forecasts of FiveThirtyEight by matching by game date and teams.
 FiveThirtyEight's predictions are compiled from year to year, so the data for the 2020-21 season is included in the same downloadable spreadsheet as the most recent season's predictions.
 This data set was used because it is publicly available online, it provided a complete seasons worth of game observations, and it display properties that we were particularly interested in exploring via our method.

 An important thing to note about the 2020-21 NHL season that distinguishes it from other seasons is that it comes on the heels of an abbreviated 2019-20 season due to the COVID-19 pandemic.
 With the previous season significantly shortened and playoff pushed to the end of summer, the 2020-21 season started late in comparison to a ``normal" NHL season and consisted of only 56 games per team instead of the ``normal" 82 games per team.
 Additionally, teams were restricted to only playing within their division, with divisions re-aligned to minimize travel.
 While these abnormalities do not directly affect the validity of our methodology, they should be kept in mind when comparing forecaster predictions from this season to other seasons.